Gribouillis/configoose/docs/source/quickstart.rst

 ``configoose`` manages a database.
 To initialize it you must create a new directory, called a :emphasis:`marina`.
-The syntax depends on your operational system:
+The syntax depends on your operating system:

 .. code-block:: bash